Looking for decay prevention? Call Preventive Dental today on

 Adults can also have this treatment if the teeth are free from decay.
 Your dental team will discuss whether this is right for you.
 Children can also have fluoride varnishes painted onto their teeth twice a year which will help to reduce the chances of decay.

-Visit your dental team regularly, as often as they recommend.
 Have sugary and acidic food and drinks less often.
-Avoid having snacks between meals, to limit the number of times your teeth are under attack from acids.
+Choose tooth-friendly foods like cheese, nuts, vegetables and fruits such as apples and pears to help protect your teeth.
+Tooth decay prevention tips also include avoiding having snacks between meals, to limit the number of times your teeth are under attack from acids.

 Courtesy of the British Dental Health Foundation – www.dentalhealth.org